 Next, you’ll find the pigs and their litter of piglets.
 These little darlings are not so interested in food.
 However, it is always worth paying them a visit.
-I could spend hours watching them.
+We could spend hours watching them.
 The little ones run up to their food trough, the fence, the pens and even each other to wiggle their bottoms in an attempt to get a good satisfying scratch.
 The bigger critters burrow about in the mud.
 It is just glorious.

 Another important mention are the ostriches.
-I do not recommend too much interaction with these brutes and young children.
+We do not recommend too much interaction between these brutes and young children.
 These large birds are the notorious bullies of the park.
 They will fight, chase and intimidate to get their bit.
 They had to be mentioned simply because it is so entertaining to watch them eat.
 Your little ones will be flabbergasted watching an ostrich swallow a carrot whole, with that huge sideways lump travelling down its long, skinny neck.

 Remember to leave some extra snacks for the last of the creatures.
 The cows like to drift around the park and are, therefore, sadly forgotten.
 But feeding these animals will certainly be a treat for your children.
 Just keep some serviettes handy as the cows like to wrap their extensive and sloppy tongues around the hands that feed them.
 This gloppiness is not something one should miss.